Denise Dethlefs

 Denise is the Secretary/Treasurer of Bighorn Logging located in Banks.
 She grew up in Forest Grove before attending the University of Oregon where she earned a B.A. in Rhetoric and Communication, with a minor in English.
 She serves on the board of the Banks Community Foundation.
 Denise participated in all of the classes offered in Banks by The Ford Family Foundation and helped as a community trainer.
 She and her husband, live outside Vernonia.

-Vice-Chair | Manning, OR
+Vice-Chair | Hillsboro, OR

 Denise Holmes